Azure/kdebug/deploy/node-problem-detector/README.md

 ## What is npd-kdebug

-node-problem-detector aims to make various node problems visible to the upstream layers in the cluster management stack.
+[node-problem-detector](https://github.com/kubernetes/node-problem-detector) aims to make various node problems visible to the upstream layers in the cluster management stack.
 It is a daemon that runs on each node, detects node problems and reports them to apiserver. node-problem-detector can either run as a DaemonSet or run standalone.
 Now it is running as a Kubernetes Addon enabled by default in the GCE cluster.

-In this project, we integrate the node-problem-detector with kdebug.
+In this example, we integrate the node-problem-detector with kdebug.
 After deploying kdebug with a specific check mode and node-problem-detector, kdebug will try to detect potential problems under the check mode.
 The results of the check will pass to node-problem-detector, and be reported through problem APIs of node-problem-detector.
 * `NodeCondition`: Permanent problem that makes the node unavailable for pods should be reported as `NodeCondition`.
 * `Event`: Temporary problem that has limited impact on pod but is informative